 Upon recommendation from the multidisciplinary team, the TBCAC offers individual and family therapy to children, teens and their families so that they may process their experiences and begin healing from the abuse they have endured.
 Treatment is individualized to meet emotional, psychological and developmental needs.
 TBCAC staff are trained and experienced in cutting-edge best practices, such as Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Trauma Incident Reduction (TIR), and Eye Movement Desensitization and Reprocessing (EMDR).

 Committed to ending the cycle of abuse, the TBCAC offers free prevention education classes to groups from all sectors of the community.
 Using the D2L Stewards of Children curriculum, the TBCAC offers an evidence-based program that teaches adults simple actions that can have far-reaching, positive effects for children.
 Course participants receive a certificate of completion and specific professions are eligible for continuing education units (CEUs).
 Presentations on trauma-informed communities, understanding Adverse Childhood Experiences (ACEs), mandated reporting, secondary trauma, resilience and how to talk about abuse are also offered.
+We also offer online information and training for parents and other caring adults… check out our blog, Dr. Amelia’s “Doc Talk” vlog, and Video Vignettes.

 The TBCAC facilitates the local Prevention Council for the Children’s Trust Fund.
 Council members include organizations throughout the Grand Traverse region that are invested in the protection and wellbeing of children.
 The primary role of the Prevention Council is to strengthen the prevention work being done by each member organization and other community partners through coordination and collaboration.
 Every three years, the Prevention Council conducts a needs assessment to identify entities that are offering prevention education as well as the recipients of these services.
 Additionally, the Prevention Council organizes awareness activities to support Child Abuse Prevention Month every April.